 |

-My first career was in the United Nations, I spent several
+My first proper career was in the United Nations, I spent several

 years in different warzones like Afghanistan, Sri Lanka,